July 3, 2025

 Example: LDRA Test Suite ensures code quality and cybersecurity in compliance with FDA, IEC 62304, and ISO 14971.

-Choosing the right tech stack ensures medical device software is not only functional but also secure and scalable.
+Choosing the right tech stack ensures your medical device software is not only functional but also secure and scalable.

-Challenges in medical device software design
+Challenges in developing medical device software

 1. Adherence to regulatory compliance